JohnDoe6345789/gmail_cleaner/STYLE.md

 * Leave nothing undocumented.
 * Leave no code untested.
 * Put test result output in its own markdown file.
 * Don't make folders in the project, create a SINGLE FILE project structure python codegen.
 Makes it easy to paste it into a AI chatbot.
+Single file codegen outputs all files in project.
 * Project as it is might not fit this guide, fix it.
 * Remove duplicate code from this repo.
 * Make everything well and good and proper, people have to read this stuff.